mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Side Effects of Chemotherapy: Neutropenia and Low Platelet Level
 Your chemotherapy will severely damage your ability to fight infections and heal.
 It's important that you understand why this happens, how to watch for danger signs, and how to avoid infections and injuries.

 One side effect of chemotherapy is called neutropenia.
 Neutropenia is a condition where you have a a lower than normal number of neutrophils (a type of white blood cell) in your bloodstream.
-Neutrophils play a crucial role in your immune system&emdash;they are one of the first types of cells that travel to the site of an infection.
+Neutrophils play a crucial role in your immune system&mdash;they are one of the first types of cells that travel to the site of an infection.
 Once they reach the site of an infection, they ingest and fight potentially harmful microorganisms.

 Because your chemotherapy will kill your stem cells, you will lose the ability to make new neutrophils.
 Because your neutrophils are not being replaced the number of neutrophils in your bloodstream will drop to a very low level, leaving you at high risk of infections.
 You and your caregiver will work together to watch for any sign of infection.
 You'll keep a record of your temperature even when you are in your hotel or apartment and you will have to take very careful precautions to avoid infections.